Dappner/my-dashboard/frontend/README.md

 - Better Spending Time Management (Similar to chess)
 - BIG: Change Schema name to spending, create a spending table, and make receipts link to it
   - Essentially, spending should also be receiptless (in case I am using e.g. a voice memo)
+- Keep on working on making APIs nicer etc
+  - Why are spending numbers different for spending/categories vs actually going on the Category

 **General**